-- UN specialized agency - Established by the "Chicago Convention" in 1944 - Forum for cooperation in all fields of civil aviation - 190 Contracting States and 86 int. orgs. - Policies, Standards & regulations for environmental protection since early 70's - Focus on aircraft noise, LAQ and global climate
+- UN specialized agency - Established by the "Chicago Convention" in 1944 - Forum for cooperation in all fields of civil aviation - 190 Contracting States and 86 int. orgs. - Policies, Standards & regulations for environmental protection since early 70's

 Air transport - Key figures